- This event has passed.

-This bus trip was originally scheduled on May 15-17 and has been rescheduled to October 14-16, 2020 due to the concerns with COVID-19.
+This bus trip was originally scheduled on May 15-17 and had been rescheduled to October 14-16, 2020 due to the concerns with COVID-19.
+Unfortunately, we will have to continue searching for an alternative date.
 Please contact Vicky Heffner at 610-375-4375 for any rescheduling conflicts or additional concerns.

 Travel to the Finger Lakes to tour the Women’s Rights Museum NPS in Seneca Falls where the fight to gain the right to vote began and tour the homes of Elizabeth Cady Stanton and Harriet Tubman.